Date came into force or revised

-A letter grade (the typical manner for reporting student progress in grades 4 through 12) may only be assigned for a student with special needs where that student is able to demonstrate his or her learning in relation to expected learning outcomes set out in the curriculum for the course or subject and grade.
+A letter grade (the typical manner for reporting student progress in grades 4 through 12) may only be assigned for a student with special needs where that student is able to demonstrate his or her learning in relation to expected learning standards and/or outcomes set out in the curriculum for the course or subject and grade.

 Where a professional support person other than the classroom teacher is responsible for providing some portion of the student's educational program, that person should provide written reports on the student's progress for inclusion with the report of the classroom teacher.

 The ministry audits enrolment of students with special needs services to ensure fair distribution of available resources among school districts.
 The ministry regularly reviews the achievement of students, including those with special needs, by monitoring results such as graduation rates, performance on provincial assessments and transitions.
 In addition, the School Act requires School Planning Councils in each school to develop annual plans that address achievement of all students.
-The Act also requires boards of education to submit Accountability Contracts to the Minister each year.
+The Act also requires Boards of Education to submit Accountability Contracts to the Minister each year.
 The Ministry periodically reviews district goals, structures, practices and other matters through the district review process.
 The ministry audits enrolment of students with special needs services to ensure fair distribution of available resources among school districts.
 School districts are responsible for the planning and delivery of services for all students, including those with special education needs.